slahrichi/cellsociety_team02/doc/DESIGN.md

       - When the css style is changed from the inital value from the xml file, reset option reset to user choice insted of whatever is in the xml, this was by design.
 Since I though that would be the user preference in a real world.
+    - Controller
+        - The parser only expects XML files, so if a json file is passed with the same data, it would result in an exception.
+        - The XML files are written in the most basic version possible.
+With some more knowledge of XML, they could be more complex.

 ## Significant differences from Original Plan